Affordable and Social Living - DevelopmentWA lead

 DevelopmentWA lead: Affordable and Social Living developments

-DevelopmentWA is supporting the State Government’s goal of increasing the supply of affordable and social homes through the delivery of 14 Build-to Rent apartment developments across metropolitan Perth, delivered in three stages.
+DevelopmentWA is supporting the State Government’s goal of increasing the supply of affordable and social homes through the delivery of 14 Build-to Rent apartment developments across metropolitan Perth.
 These development projects:

 • Are located close to high frequency public transport and METRONET stations